visit-dav/visit/src/doc/data_into_visit/PlainTextFormat.rst

 ------------------------------------------------

 Here are the first 10 lines of an example of a file representing curves where the *abscissa* (e.g. x-coordinte) is implied by the row number (starting from 0) in the file.
-In this example, the values on each row are separated by spaces.
+In this example, the values on each row are separated by commas.

 .. literalinclude:: data_examples/curves.csv
    :lines: 1-10